Final Fantasy: Unlimited: Music

 FF:U was composed by Nobuo Uematsu, Shirō Hamaguchi, and Akifumi Tada.
 The series has an opening theme and three ending themes.
 The opening theme for the series is "Over the FANTASY" (Composed by Nobuo Uematsu, Arranged by Takahiro Ando, Lyrics by Yuko Ebine) performed by Kana Ueda.
 The first theme is "VIVID" (Lyrics and Composition by Takashi Genouzono, Arrangements by Fairy Fore and Masao Akashi) performed by Fairy Fore and was used for episodes 1-13.
 For episodes 14-24 the ending theme was "Romancing Train" (Composition and arrangements by t-kimura, lyrics by motsu) performed by move.
 The third ending theme was "Over the FANTASY" and was used on the final episode of the series.

 Avex mode released the singles for the opening and endings.
 The "VIVID" single was released on November 7, 2001.
 The "Over the FANTASY" single was released on December 5, 2001.
 The single for "Romance Train" was released on February 6, 2002.
 Two soundtracks were produced by Avex mode.
 The first is and was released December 19, 2001.
 The second titled was released on April 17, 2002.

-All music and arrangements were made by Shiro Hamaguchi unless where otherwise specified.